 *Right click image and open in new window to enlarge.

-When should my child take the ACT?
+There are six ACT test dates.
+When should my child take it?

 We recommend taking the ACT test twice in your student's junior year and once senior year.
 Taking the first test in September/October of your child's junior year is the best option since it leaves him or her the time to take it again that year.
 It also comes fresh off the summer, when your child has had more time to prep.